The Last Woman

 The Last Woman (La Dernière femme, L'ultima donna, Die letzte Frau) is a 1976 French-Italian film directed by Marco Ferreri and starring Gérard Depardieu and Ornella Muti.

 Depardieu was nominated for best actor for his role in the film at the César ceremony in 1977.

 Plot

 Gérard is an engineer who is married to Gabrielle and has a nine-month-old son, for whom he cares deeply.
-When his wife leaves him for feminist reasons, he is left with custody of their son.
+When his feminist wife leaves him, he is left with custody of their son.
 To satisfy his romantic longings, Gerard embarks on an affair with Valérie, his son's daycare worker.
 However, Gabrielle fights for custody of the child, and when Gérard's affair with Valérie threatens his custody chances, Gérard responds by mutilating himself.